Modar-Nahhas/MAMS/README.md

 Based on the business used to tell the popular articles, lets say the article that has the most number of likes is the most popular, I would invalidate the cache whenever a user call the like article API.
+5. You can find the postman collection in a folder "Postman Collection" in project main path.

 # Run the tests
 I have created test cases for the main functionalities related to articles.